 The Public Baths of Woolwich, designed by H.H.
 Church and commissioned by Woolwich’s local Board of Health, were built between 1892 and 1894.
 In the summer of 1894 the Duke of Westminster formally opened the baths to the public.
 The opening included a ‘display of ornamental swimming.’

-The Baths consisted of two large recreational swimming pools – one first a one second class – fifty-two slipper or private baths for men (ten first class and thirty second class) and women (twelve, all the same class), a washhouse and a laundry.
+The Baths consisted of two large recreational swimming pools – one first and one second class – fifty-two slipper, or private, baths for men (ten first class and thirty second class) and women (twelve, all the same class), a washhouse and a laundry.

 With the scale of the whole complex and the amount of baths, water supply was a concern.
 The Board decided to sink an artesian well in order to supply enough water, which was finalised in 1896.